-The Woodbury County Sheriff's Office was the first law enforcement agency in Iowa to purchase Taser Axon Body cameras for our staff.
-We felt this would give a true depiction of what law enforcement is faced with on a daily basis, both in the jail and on the street.
-This also shows our willingness to be transparent in all we do.
+The Woodbury County Sheriff's Office was the first law enforcement agency in Iowa to utilize Axon Body cameras for our staff.
+Body cameras give a true depiction of what law enforcement is faced with on a daily basis, both in the jail and on the street.
+This also allows us to be transparent in all we do.
 In January 2023 we will be upgrading to the latest versions of the Axon Body cameras.

 We took control of Courthouse Security in 2014 and placed all security personnel in Sheriff's Office uniforms and put them in our quarterly in-service training rotation that the rest of the Sheriff's Office staff receives.
 That change provided better security for the courts, county employees and the citizens that use the building for business reasons.

 Starting in 2018, we began teaching the DARE program in our county schools again.
 We felt this was a another key piece of our community policing efforts so we worked to re-implement the program.
 In the fall of 2022 we will be refocusing our education and school outreach efforts in a new "S.T.A.R.S." program specifically developed for the Woodbury County Sheriff's Office.
 Thanks to the support of many Woodbury County businesses we are able to deliver our new prgram at no additional cost to tax payers.